scribd/Weaver/README.md

 #### - Dependency Registration Annotation

-- Adds a the dependency builder to the container.
+- Adds the dependency builder to the container.
 - Adds an accessor for the dependency to the container's resolver protocol.

 Example: